Home Articles Home Renovation Costs 2025–2026: Average Prices & Budget Guide

 Bathroom Remodeling Costs

 Bathroom renovations are another high-cost area, largely due to plumbing and material costs.
-Average expenses range from $5,000 to $25,000.
-Wet rooms, like bathrooms with extensive plumbing, cost $100 to $250 per square foot.
-For a typical Chicago bathroom remodel, expect costs within this average range.
+Average expenses range from $5,000 to $25,000 for a standard bathroom renovation.
+A basic bathroom remodel with updated fixtures, vanity, and flooring costs approximately $5,000 to $15,000, while luxury bathrooms with custom tile, walk-in showers, and heated floors can exceed $25,000.
+Bathrooms with extensive plumbing typically cost $120 to $275 per square foot to remodel.
 High-end projects in larger bathrooms or those including luxury fixtures and finishes can raise the budget significantly.
+Midrange bathroom remodels typically offer a 50% to 70% return on investment at resale.

 Living Room and Bedrooms

-Updates to living rooms and bedrooms generally range from $1,500 to $10,000.
-These spaces, referred to as dry rooms, cost between $10 to $25 per square foot to remodel.
-Material choices and design preferences impact costs.
+Updates to living rooms and bedrooms generally range from $1,500 to $12,000.
+These spaces, referred to as dry rooms, cost between $10 to $40 per square foot to remodel.
+Material choices and modern interior design preferences impact costs.
 For instance, adding built-in storage or custom lighting features can increase expenses.
 Renovation of larger or multiple rooms can further influence the total cost, making it essential to plan and budget accordingly.

 Saving Money on Home Renovations